-The internal factory, General Purpose Interface Bus (GPIB), installed as an option, allows operation of the G⊆NESYS[TM] power supply from a controller/computer via IEEE-488.
+General Purpose Interface Bus (GPIB, also referred as IEEE), factory installed as an option, allows operation of the GENESYSTM power supply from a controller/computer via IEEE-488.

-The interface allows the user a remote control of the power supply, including output voltage, current setting and monitoring, protection setting, trigger, waveform list operation, power supply status, SRQ reporting and more.
+The interface allows the user a remote control of the power supply, including output voltage, current setting and monitoring, protection setting, trigger, waveform list operation, power supply status, SRQ reporting, and more.